systemd/mkosi/mkosi.md

   is locked.
 If this option is not used but a file `mkosi.rootpw` exists in the local directory the root password is automatically read from it.

+`--password-is-hashed`

+: Indicate that the password supplied for the `root` user has already been hashed, so that the string supplied with `--password` or `mkosi.rootpw` will be written to `/etc/shadow` literally.

 `--extra-search-paths=`

 : List of colon-separated paths to look for tools in, before using the